Epigram Books: Epigram Books Fiction Prize

 Launched in 2015, the Epigram Books Fiction Prize has been awarded annually to the best original and unpublished novel in the English language written by a Singaporean citizen, Singapore permanent resident, or Singapore-born writer.
-The prize remains Singapore's richest literary prize, with the highest prize being $25,000 SGD.
+Until 2023, the prize was Singapore's richest literary prize, with the highest prize being $25,000 SGD, before being surpassed by the Dr Alan HJ Chan Spirit of Singapore Book Prize.
 The inaugural 2015 Prize was won by O Thiam Chin for his novel Now That It's Over, while the 2016 Prize was won by Nuraliah Norasid for her novel The Gatekeeper and the 2017 Prize to Sebastian Sim for The Riot Act.
 In 2018, Yeoh Jo-Ann's Impractical Uses Of Cake won, and it was announced that from 2019, the Prize prize will be open to writers from other ASEAN countries, not only Singapore.

 In 2020, Malaysian author Joshua Kam won, with his book, How the Man in Green Saved Pahang, and Possibly the World.

 In January 2021, two writers – Meihan Boey and Sebastian Sim – were named joint winners of the 2021 Prize.
 This is the first time two joint winners have won the Prize and the first time an author has won it twice.